unik-name/docs.unikname.network/docs/uns-usethenetwork/cli.md

 **Mainnet is not launched yet, please use devnet**.

+The UNS Command Line Interface is expected to work on recent Linux, MacOS, Windows 10 with WSL installations.
+Some users have reported successful installation and use of the UNS CLI on "raw" Windows 10 OS.

+## Installation

+### Installation from sources

-## Requirements
+#### Requirements
 UNS CLI installation requires some dependencies to be installed.
-It is expected to work on recent Linux and MacOS installations.

-### Node.js
+##### Node.js

 Install Node.js 10: [https://nodejs.org/en/download/](https://nodejs.org/en/download/).

 **UNS CLI doesn't work on earlier (6, 8) or later versions of Node.js (11, 12+)**.

-## Installation
+##### Compilation tools

+Even if the UNS CLI is written in a cross-operating system language (Javascript), it requires native dependencies which need to be compiled for your operating system.

+You need:
+- gcc/g++
+- Python 2.7

+Most of the times, theses tools are already installed.
+If not, you can read on the [@unik-name Forum](https://forum.unik-name.com/t/how-to-get-required-tools-to-install-the-uns-cli/95) how to install them for your operating system.

+If still you need help to install theses tools, you can get support on [the @unik-name Forum](https://forum.unik-name.com).

+#### UNS CLI installation

-Use NPM to install UNS CLI as global command
+Use NPM to install UNS CLI as global command (sudo mode might be required, dependending on your NodeJS installation).

 ```bash
 [sudo] npm install -g @uns/uns-cli